Killer sent video of dying teenager Kirk Allan to friends

 The High Court in Glasgow heard he later forwarded it to friends via Snapchat.

-As the camera captured Mr Kirk dying in the background, the killer said this was what happened when someone was "cheeky" to him.
+As the camera captured Mr Allan dying in the background, the killer said this was what happened when someone was "cheeky" to him.

 He added: "Throw the first punch... and you are dead.
 Goodnight wee man."